Kitchen Designs Adelaide | Award Winning SpaceCraft Joinery

 Managing Director

 SpaceCraft Joinery is truly a family concern.
 So, whilst Nathan is hands-on in the business, Ellen is the steady hand on the business.
 Nonetheless, having spent over a decade managing a number of high-profile graphic design studios, Ellen can offer her own creative input as well as the ever-practical family cook’s point of view to his kitchen designs.
-Behind the scenes, Ellen drives the marketing of our business, as well as managing our staff and finances.
+Behind the scenes, Ellen drives the strategy, marketing and systems of our business, as well as managing our people and finances.

 Dedicated